-Every year from October to December, hordes of Tokyoites make the exodus out of town to classic autumn-leaf destinations like Kamakura, Nikko and Hakone.
-However, for those with no time to travel, there are plenty of gardens, parks and museums right here in the city to get your koyo fill from mid-to-late November.
-Here are our top picks of nightly light-ups, historic retreats and lesser-known viewing locations, all in or close to Tokyo.
-And for the particularly energetic folks, we recommend these scenic bike routes and these highlight hikes.
+However, if you prefer not to travel, there are still plenty of gardens and parks right here in the city to catch the brilliant autumn colours from mid-to-late November.
+Here are our top picks of historic retreats, lush parks and lesser-known viewing locations, all in or close to Tokyo.
+For the particularly energetic folks, we recommend these scenic bike routes and hikes.